Vision & Purpose

 Will attend ALL Men of Vision Inc. Monthly Meeting

-Will volunteer for the minimum 5 hours a month
+Will volunteer for a minimum of 5 hours a month

 Will provide Bi-Weekly Progress Report to Advisers/ Advocate and Parents (NO EXCEPTION)

-Will pay dues and assist with fundraiser that pertains to the organization
+Will pay dues and assist with a fundraiser that pertains to the organization

 Will attend ALL monthly workshops concerning college & career along with financial planning